 There is still a ban on all international flights to Laos.

-(19 cases - 0 active) - One of the least affected countries in the world - July, 10
+(1 active case - no death) - One of the least affected countries in the world - September, 10

-Borders have remained closed to non-nationals.
-There is still a ban on all international flights to Myanmar extended until 31 July.
+Borders closed to non-nationals.
+Ban on all international flights to Myanmar extended until October.